stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

 started by chance nocturnal roamers, would soon bring disaster on our enterprise.
 It was agreed to call the whole thing a chemical laboratory if discovery should occur.
-Gradually we equipped our sinister haunt of science with materials either purchased in Boston or quietly borrowed from the college&mdash;materials carefully made unrecognisable save to expert eyes&mdash;and provided spades and picks for the many burials we should have to make in the cellar.
+Gradually we equipped our sinister haunt of science with materials either purchased in Boston or quietly borrowed from the college--materials carefully made unrecognisable save to expert eyes--and provided spades and picks for the many burials we should have to make in the cellar.
 At the college we used an incinerator, but the apparatus was too costly for our unauthorised laboratory.
-Bodies were always a nuisance&mdash;even the small guinea-pig bodies from the slight clandestine experiments in West&rsquo;s room at the boarding-house.
+Bodies were always a nuisance--even the small guinea-pig bodies from the slight clandestine experiments in West's room at the boarding-house.

   We followed the local death-notices like ghouls, for our specimens demanded particular qualities.
 What we wanted were corpses interred soon after death and without artificial preservation; preferably free from malforming disease, and certainly with all organs present.
 Accident victims were our best hope.
-Not for many weeks did we hear of anything suitable; though we talked with morgue and hospital authorities, ostensibly in the college&rsquo;s interest, as often as we could without exciting suspicion.
+Not for many weeks did we hear of anything suitable; though we talked with morgue and hospital authorities, ostensibly in the college's interest, as often as we could without exciting suspicion.
 We found that the college had first choice in every case, so that it might be necessary to remain in Arkham during the summer, when only the limited summer-school classes were held.
-In the end, though, luck favoured us; for one day we heard of an almost ideal case in the potter&rsquo;s field; a brawny young workman drowned only the morning before in Sumner&rsquo;s Pond, and buried at the town&rsquo;s expense without delay or embalming.
+In the end, though, luck favoured us; for one day we heard of an almost ideal case in the potter's field; a brawny young workman drowned only the morning before in Sumner's Pond, and buried at the town's expense without delay or embalming.
 That afternoon we found the new grave, and determined to begin work soon after midnight.